School: Thompson Rivers University

 - My career goal is to work as a pressure welder or to have my own welding rig and weld on the pipeline.
 I got involved with Skills Canada competitions when I took my first level of welding and my instructor selected me to compete in a regional competition.
 This journey has led me to compete at the upcoming 2017 WorldSkills Competition.

-- Interesting fact about Andrew: his biggest inspiration is his mom who has taught him to have a strong work ethic and keep a level head.
+- Interesting fact about Andrew: his biggest inspiration is his mother who has taught him to have a strong work ethic and keep a level head.

 - I consider continuous learning to be the most important Essential Skill to succeed as a welder.
 During my training, I am always trying to perfect my skills and learn how to do things differently to improve these.